-Determining the best cameras for bird photography comes down to personal brand preference and camera capability.
-The best bird photographers have an eye for composition, attention to detail, and a full understanding of their camera’s features, so it is important that you select a camera that you will take the time to get to know whichever camera you select.
+Determining the best cameras for bird photography comes down to personal preference and camera capability.
+The best bird photographers have an eye for composition, attention to detail, and a full understanding of their camera’s features, so it is important that you take the time to get to know whichever camera you select.

 Choosing a Camera Brand

 Choosing the brand of camera you want to use for bird photography is all about preference and budget.
 Despite what avid users of any camera maker might say, any camera maker you go with will have an option that suits bird photography.

 The camera you choose will determine the tools and accessories you will buy in the future, (especially the lenses) so choose wisely.
 The most popular and best brands for bird photography include Nikon, Canon, and Sony cameras.
 Wildlife and outdoor adventure photographers in general also love Olympus, too!
 There are camera body and (telephoto) lens options available from each of these brands that will help you capture professional quality images.
 That is, again, once you are familiar with the camera.

 We’ll start talking about specific camera brands’ options next!

 Selecting a Camera Model

 After you have decided on a camera brand, you will need to choose a model that is able to deliver the types of photos you plan on capturing, and that is within your price range.
 Models increase in price as the technology and capabilities increase, but you don’t always need the most expensive or fanciest camera to get the type of shots you’re after.
 Before shopping, make a list of the basic and minimum options you would like in a camera and kit, and then take a look at what your brand of choice offers with those options.
 Focus on the following features.